ramanujprasad/message-post/README.md

 ## Development server: Server (backend)

-Run `npm run start:server` for a backend server.
+Run `npm run start:server` for a backend server in a separate command.

 ## Database configuration

-Create an account here https://cloud.mongodb.com/
+Create a database here https://cloud.mongodb.com/

 Replace the password in nodemon.json and mongoose path in backend/app.js at line number 11.
-Also make sure, you configure the IP Address, sometimes IP address varries so edit and refresh is in above path and once active, it will connect properly
+Also make sure, you configure the IP Address, sometimes IP address varries so edit and refresh is in above path.
+I will show 'active' status means it is active for use.

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).